yosh1/amazon-automation/README.md

 Things to check for on Amazon/potential edge cases:

  * Amazon 2FA
- * Default address / payment method
+ * Default address / payment method - fixed with 1-click buy.
+ * To do:  loop this until item becomes available
  * Captchas for hitting Amazon's server a lot

 ---